A dynamical approach to spanning and surplus edges of random graphs: Introduction

+We can easily check that the multi-graph $\mathcal{MG}^{(1, \dots, 1)}(c/n)$ has a $o(n)$ self-loops and multi-edges, for every $c \ge 0$.
+Thus, the same asymptotics are true for the size and the number of surplus edges in the largest connected component of the super-critical Erd\H{o}s--Rényi random graph $G(n, c/n)$, with $c > 1$.
+The relative asymptotic number of surplus edges \eqref{eq:limit_surplus} was obtained by Puhalskii \cite[Thm.\ 2.2]{Puhalskii2005}. $\square$ \end{example} The forthcoming joint work with Nathanaël Enriquez, Gabriel Faraud and Sophie Lemaire uses the encoding of the AMC by the sBFW in the study of the joint fluctuations of the size of the largest component, the number of surplus edges and the number of connected components in super-critical Erd\H{o}s\,--\,Rényi random graphs.
+Our Theorems \ref{thm:strictatqfull} and \ref{Theorem3.2B} also have a significant role in the forthcoming work \cite{limpla26}.

-The coupling with surplus constructions given in Sections \ref{S:take1} and \ref{S:take2} are intrinsic (up to randomization) to the simultaneous breadth-first walk.
+The coupling with surplus constructions exhibited in Sections \ref{S:take1} and \ref{S:take2} are intrinsic (up to randomization) to the simultaneous breadth-first walks.
 To the best of our knowledge, they also carry more detailed information than any of the previous surplus edge studies, see e.g.\ \cite{aldRGMC,bhamidietal2,bromar15,Dhara2017,Dhara2019}.
-In particular, provided that all the labels (positions) are kept for the surplus edges, the continuous-time random graph and the ``enriched'' (simultaneous) breadth-first walks are equivalent, either in the sense of the marginal (see Lemma \ref{L:strictatq}) or the full distribution (see Theorem \ref{L:strictatqfull}).
-Moreover, the coupling of Section \ref{S:take2} naturally motivates an extension to the multi-graph setting, which will be linked to \cite{bhamidietal2} in Section \ref{S:Multi-g}.
-In Section \ref{S:Scaling} novel scaling limits are anticipated, and some of our follow-up work is described.
+In particular, provided that all the labels (positions) are kept for the surplus edges, the continuous-time random graph and the hereby ``enriched'' (simultaneous) breadth-first walks are equivalent, either in the sense of the marginal (see Lemma \ref{L:strictatq}) or the full distribution (see Theorem \ref{thm:strictatqfull}).
+Moreover, the coupling of Section \ref{S:take2} naturally motivates an extension to the multi-graph setting, which we link to \cite{bhamidietal2} in Section \ref{S:Multi-g}.
+The dynamical encoding proposed in Section \ref{sec:sBFWencodesAMCdynamic} seems to be an optimal tool for studying the scaling limits of inhomogeneous random graphs in the near-critical regimes.
+This is briefly discussed in Section \ref{S:Scaling}.

 For general background on the random graph and the stochastic coalescence the reader is referred to \cite{aldous_survey, bertoin-fragcoal, bol-book, durrett-rgd,pitman-stflour}, and for specific as well as more recent references to \cite{multcoalnew}.
-The edges in this paper will often be defined as oriented, however when the global connectedness in a resulting forest or (multi-)graph is studied, these orientations will not be important.
+The edges in this paper will often be defined as oriented; however, when studying the global connectedness property in the resulting forest or (multi-)graphs, these orientations will not bear significance.